overture-stack/ego/README.md

 <img align="right" width="66vw" vspace="5" src="icon-ego.png" alt="ego-logo" hspace="30"/>
 </div>

-Biomedical data requires secure protocols for authenticating users and authorizing the information and applications those users can access.
-[Ego](https://www.overture.bio/products/ego/) addresses this by facilitating user registration and providing a secure permission management system.
-An [Ego UI](https://github.com/overture-stack/ego-ui) was also developed to make these services accessible to all collaborators.
+Ego is designed to ensure secure access to biomedical data by authenticating users and controlling their access to information and applications.
+It facilitates user registration and offers a robust permission management system.
+Additionally, a user-friendly [Ego UI](https://github.com/overture-stack/ego-ui) was created to make these services easily accessible to all collaborators.

 <!--Blockqoute-->